All Episodes

 Certain immediate lessons are clear, and we must act upon those lessons decisively.

-We need to step up security at airports, reexamine the effectiveness of our intelligence networks, and we must be resolute in identifying the perpetrators of these heinous acts and dismantling their organizations and destruction.
+We need to step up security at airports, re-examine the effectiveness of our intelligence networks, and we must be resolute in identifying the perpetrators of these heinous acts and dismantling their organizations and destruction.

 We must also engage, however, in the more difficult task.

-See that that first paragraph, this is a throwaway.
+See, that first paragraph, just a throwaway.

 That's just stating the obvious.